polarityio/okta/README.md

 Your token issued by the authorization server (Okta).

-### Use Default Domains

-A comma delimited list of domains that will be searched when doing email lookups in Okta.
-If no domains are provided, all email addresses will be searched.

-## Default Domains
+## Default Domains to Search

 Enter a comma delimited list of domains that will be searched when doing email lookups in Okta.
+If left blank, all email addresses will be searched.

 ## Installation Instructions